jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

 VideoFrame
 ~~~~~~~~~~

-VideoFrame holds a "window" into a VideoFrameBuffer.
+VideoFrame holds a "window" into a VideoFrameBuffer, and since v10 it can
+store the exact underlying video format as well.
 Operator new is
 overloaded to recycle class instances.
 Its members can be called by:
 ::